May 31, 2017 Ralph P

 AP's honeypot contains data such as how fast AP can pay supplier invoices or even the unit cost of raw materials after dynamic discounting has been applied.

-Imagine the deals procurement can strike when it can guarantee payment within four business days.
-Or better yet, how it can use information from past invoice discounting and apply it during purchase negotiations to get suppliers to compete over the cost of goods.
+Imagine the deals procurement can strike when it can perform at a level that guarantees payment within four business days.
+Or better yet, how it can learn from past invoice discounting and apply the information during purchase negotiations to get suppliers to compete over the cost of goods.

 Sharing data, then, should be an integral part of the automated organization.